Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

-where $\pi:\cG\to\cG_0$ is the canonical projection.
-In fact, the above constructions imply, tautologically, that $(\pi, \rmp) : \mathcal{G} \rightrightarrows M \rightarrow \mathcal{G}_{0}\rightrightarrows M_{0}$ is a morphism of Lie groupoids with the above structures.
-This concept is essentially of double nature: a $G$-groupoid is a principal $G$-bundle object in the category of Lie groupoids.
-From the point of view of Jacobi and contact geometry, the most important will be of course $\R^\ti$-groupoids. \end{remark}
+The concept of a $G$-groupoid is essentially of double nature: a $G$-groupoid is a principal $G$-bundle object in the category of Lie groupoids.
+From the point of view of Jacobi and contact geometry, the most important will be of course $\R^\ti$-groupoids. \end{Remark}

-\begin{remark} It is well known that a $G$-action on a set $X$ is equivalent to a groupoid morphism of $G$ into the pair groupoid $X\ti X$.
+\begin{Remark} It is well known that a $G$-action on a set $X$ is equivalent to a groupoid morphism of $G$ into the pair groupoid $X\ti X$.
 It can be shown that if $X=\cG$ is a (Lie) groupoid and the action is by automorphism, then the morphism of $G$ into $\cG\ti\cG$ is simultaneously a morphism with respect to the other, namely Cartesian product groupoid structure on $\cG\ti\cG$ (with $M\ti M$ as the set of units, which is simultaneously the pair groupoid over $M$).
-A $G$-groupoid can be therefore also defined as a (double) groupoid morphism of $G$ (viewed as a double groupoid) into the double groupoid (in the sense of Ehresmann) $\cG\ti\cG$, with the diagram \be \ee Of course, we are unable to develop the corresponding theory here: replacing the group $G$ with a groupoid leads to groupoid morphisms in the sense of Zakrzewski \cite{Stachura:2000,Zakrzewski:1990a}, which are nowadays also called \emph{groupoid comorphisms}. \end{remark}
+A $G$-groupoid can be therefore also def\/ined as a (double) groupoid morphism of $G$ (viewed as a double groupoid) into the double groupoid (in the sense of Ehresmann) $\cG\ti\cG$, with the diagram

+We are unable to fully investigate the corresponding theory here: replacing the group $G$ with a~groupoid leads to groupoid morphisms in the sense of Zakrzewski \cite{Stachura:2000,Zakrzewski:1990a}, which are nowadays also called \emph{groupoid comorphisms}. \end{Remark}

 It is easy to see that a compatible principal $G$-structure on a Lie groupoid $\cG$ induces canonically a compatible principal $G$-structure on the Lie algebroid $\Lie(\cG)$.
-Indeed, if $h:G\ti\cG\to\cG$ is such a structure, then \emph{via} the first Lie theorem, \be h'_g=\Lie(h_g) \ee define a free $G$-action on $\Lie(\cG)$ by automorphisms.
-This action is also proper, as the Lie functor is a restriction of the tangent functor; the tangent lift of a proper group action is a proper group action.
+Indeed, if $\rmh\colon G\ti\cG\to\cG$ is such a structure, then \emph{via} the f\/irst Lie theorem,

+def\/ines a free $G$-action on $\Lie(\cG)$ by automorphisms.
+This action is also proper, as the Lie functor is a restriction of the tangent functor; the tangent lift of a proper group action is a~proper group action.
 Actually we have the following theorem on integrability of $G$-algebroids.